solisa986/class-materials/midterm/midterm_questions_solutions.md

 #### Disclaimer

-All Topics covered from the start of the semester till the end of the Tuesday class session, that is, 10/18/2022 will be included in the Exam.
-Note: Please read the textbook, based on the reading assignment given at the end of every lecture slide.
-Make sure to review all the questions asked in the Quiz and Class participation activities.
-Note: Please read the textbook, based on the reading assignment given at the end of every lecture slide.
 Typically, the questions are expected to be multiple-choice and descriptive/narrative questions.
 You can expect between 10  to 15 questions, with a 1 hour 50 mins exam time.
-You will receive your grade after grading is completed, which is within one week from the exam date.
-You are allowed to use a one-page (can be 2-sided) resource sheet during the Exam.

-Good luck with the Exam preparation.